amandaleahyland1/CarJackED/readme.md

 **Level 7: 41st Ave & Brommer**
 - There's a **NO RIGHT TURN ON RED** sign
 - Turning right on red = **INSTANT TEST FAILURE**
-- This is the most common auto-fail on the real Watsonville DMV test
+- This is the most common auto-fail on the real Capitola DMV test

 ## Features